-Madeline DeVeney is a Training Associate with the Nebraska Resource Project for Vulnerable Young Children at the University of Nebraska’s Center for Children, Families, and the Law.
+Madeline DeVeney is a Training and Interactive Media Specialist with the Nebraska Resource Project for Vulnerable Young Children at the University of Nebraska’s Center for Children, Families, and the Law.
 Prior to this, she was the Event Coordinator and Social Media Manager for Indigo Bridge Books and Café in the Haymarket.
 She has worked in the non-profit sector since 2013, primarily focusing on advocacy and support for marginalized groups in the US.
 She received her B.S. in Plant Biology from the University of Nebraska-Lincoln.

 Matthew W. Carlson earned his MS in Family Sciences at the University of Kentucky in 2013 and received his PhD in Human Development and Family Science in August 2018 at the University of Georgia.
 He has been practicing marriage and family therapy since 2012 and is a licensed associate marriage and family therapist in the state of Georgia.
 Matthew’s research focuses on child sexual abuse, sexual revictimization, family/community contexts, and the role of biological processes in the development of resilience.
 He is currently serving as a program evaluator for the Nebraska Resource Project for Vulnerable Young Children.